- Self-Directed IRAs

 Should you consider a Roth IRA?

-Why July 15?
-Because, if you haven’t reached the annual contribution limit for 2019, it may still be possible to contribute to a new or existing IRA for the 2019 tax year before the (extended) tax filing deadline on July 15, 2020.
+Why April 18?
+Because, if you haven’t reached the annual contribution limit for 2021, it may still be possible to contribute to a new or existing IRA for the 2021 tax year before the tax filing deadline on April 18, 2022.

 Unlike a Traditional IRA, contributions to a Roth IRA are made after-tax and do not provide a tax deduction.
 However, investments within a Roth IRA grow tax-free and funds distributed after age 59½ are also tax-free, as long as the account has been established for at least five years (more on that later) and IRS rules are followed.